 - Vibe: Functional, clean, and deliberately characterless

 - Transport: Easy.
-Every major rail line converges here: KLIA Express, MRT, LRT, KTM.
+Every major rail line converges here at KL Sentral.

 KL Sentral is a transport hub that grew a neighborhood.
 Every major rail line meets here, which makes it genuinely useful if you need to catch the airport express at 5am.
 The hotels are clean and consistent.
 You know what you’re getting before you arrive.